robinhood/faust/docs/userguide/vskafka.rst

     .. code-block:: python

-        async for key, event in stream.items():
+        async for key, event in stream.asitems():
             with open(path, 'a') as f:
                 f.write(repr(key, event))